Turkey Pesto Meatballs Recipe

 We love them with a side of our Easy Chickpea Tomato Salad for an easy weeknight meal.

-These meatballs call for basic ingredients.
-That’s the best part about this recipe is that the ingredients are all so easy to find at the supermarket or your own pantry.
+- Basic ingredients.
+Ingredients are all so easy to find at the supermarket or your own pantry.

-This recipe is relatively easy to make.
+- Easy to make.
 Even though the recipe may look like it calls for a lot of ingredients but with minimal chopping or special prep it goes so quickly.
-You’re basically making the meatballs, cooking them in marinara, and topping them with cheese.
-So simple.

 How to Make Turkey Pesto Meatballs

-Have all your ingredients set out before starting.
-It’ll make the whole process much faster.
-You’ll find the full recipe below, but here’s a rundown:
+You’ll find the full recipe below, but here’s a rundown.

 Step 1: Make the meatballs: In a large bowl, combine the ground turkey, breadcrumbs, egg, onion, garlic, pesto, oregano, salt, spinach, and olive oil.
 Mix gently with hands to combine, and form into 15 meatballs, roughly golf-size.